canonical/chisel-docs/docs/how-to/slice-a-package.md

     By running `chisel info --release ubuntu-24.10 libc6 libssl3t64` we can confirm that these two OpenSSL's package dependencies are already sliced.
-    So the finall `bins` slice will look like this:
+    So the final `bins` slice will look like this:

     ```yaml
     slices: